 Have any addresses for military personnel you would like to share?

 The other info I found spoke of how we can send mail to soldiers and gives details re: how to best send it and topics to steer clear of.
+Mail is the most requested item from those in the military.

 TAKE ACTION TODAY